nodemailer/nodemailer/README.md

 [![Build Status](https://secure.travis-ci.org/andris9/Nodemailer.svg)](http://travis-ci.org/andris9/Nodemailer)
 <a href="http://badge.fury.io/js/nodemailer"><img src="https://badge.fury.io/js/nodemailer.svg" alt="NPM version" height="18"></a>

-## Upgrade warning

-Do not upgrade Nodemailer from 0.7 or lower to 1.0 as there are breaking changes.
+> **Notice for v0.x users** – Do not upgrade Nodemailer from 0.7 or lower.
 You can continue to use the 0.7 branch as long as you like.
 See the documentation for 0.7 [here](https://github.com/andris9/Nodemailer/blob/0.7/README.md).

-### Migration guide

-See the migration guide from 0.7 to 1.0 [in the 1.0 release blog post](http://www.andrisreinman.com/nodemailer-v1-0/#migrationguide).

 ## Notes and information